 Big Agnes has the reputation of having stellar manufacturing.
 I hiked the Appalachian Trail with a guy who used the Big Agnes Copper Spur tent for 2200 miles without complaints.
 My experience with the Big Agnes Fly Creek UL1 has been just as positive.

 I put this incredible specimen of a tent through some seriously extreme weather on the Colorado Trail and was never once disappointed in its performance.
+I really just fell in love with the Fly Creek UL 1 if truth be told.

-This tent literally kept me out of hypothermic conditions a few times.
+The Fly Creek UL1 literally kept me out of hypothermic conditions a few times.
 It’s not difficult to keep the interior of this tent dry during setup even if you’re being pummeled by the elements.
 While the Fly Creek UL1 held up perfectly in 50-mile winds, other hikers experienced tent-shredding and torn guy lines.
 I’ve never been more pleased with a tent’s performance.

-How well ventilated is this tent?
+How well-ventilated is this tent?

 Overall Customer Satisfaction